 In accordance with federal government policy, all organizations – including (but not limited to) private schools, government entities, public school districts, and nonprofit organizations – must provide a valid DUNS number to receive an SCAC grant award.

 - Applicants may receive up to two Arts Project Support grant awards per fiscal year.
 However, a grantee may not receive funding for the same purchase or project twice in the same fiscal year.
-Each APS grant awarded within a fiscal year must address a different project or a different component of a previously-funded project.
+Each Arts Project Support grant awarded within a fiscal year must address a different project or a different component of a previously-funded project.

-- Arts Project Support Grants are awarded to help pay actual project costs; ordinary living expenses during the project cannot be supported with S.C.
-Arts Commission funds.
+- Arts Project Support Grants are awarded to help pay actual project costs; ordinary living expenses during the project cannot be supported with SCAC funds.

-- The S.C.
-Arts Commission will not review or fund Arts Project Support Grant applications from a resident or an organization in a county that has a subgranting arts council:
+- SCAC will not review or fund Arts Project Support Grant applications from a resident or an organization in a county served by a subgranting arts council:

-- The applicant is a statewide organization (defined as “an organization which provides services to an arts, cultural, or cultural special needs constituency throughout the state”) applying for a project that is statewide in scope and is not specific to one community.
+- Exception: The applicant is a statewide organization (defined as “an organization which provides services to an arts, cultural, or cultural special needs constituency throughout the state”) applying for a project that is statewide in scope and is not specific to one community.
 Otherwise, statewide organizations should apply to the subgrant site in their county.
-(Please contact your coordinator to determine whether or not your organization qualifies as a statewide organization.)